List of accidents and incidents involving the Tupolev Tu-134: 1970s

-A Balkan Bulgarian Airlines Tu-134 (LZ-TUB) crashed near a small village (Gabare), approximately 10 mi south from Byala Slatina, Bulgaria.
-On a flight from Sofia to Warsaw, the aircraft was climbing through 4900 m, but then started flying erratically, descending rapidly and crashing shortly afterwards, killing all 73 on board.
+A Balkan Bulgarian Airlines Tu-134 (LZ-TUB) crashed near a small village (Gabare), approximately 10 mi south of Byala Slatina, Bulgaria.
+On a flight from Sofia to Warsaw, the aircraft was climbing through 4900 m but then started flying erratically, descending rapidly and crashing shortly afterwards, killing all 73 on board.
 The exact circumstances have not been made public.
 The crash remains the deadliest in Bulgaria.